 For the chains—which had little price variation among outlets—we averaged the prices at several sample stores and calculated the chains’ price comparison scores for all their stores.

-Although the area’s independent stores tended to score higher than the big chains for customer satisfaction, none beat Home Depot or Lowe’s for price.
+Although the area’s independent stores tended to score higher than the big chains for customer satisfaction, none beat Home Depot or Lowe’s for price, and only a handful of independents had lower prices than Orchard Supply.
 We did, however, find a number of independents—including some that rated high on advice and other quality measures—with below-average prices.

 At many stores, you can save money just by asking for a discount.
 Some independent stores offer a 10 to 15 percent discount on all items to customers who use a store charge account or the store’s own credit card.
 Because our price comparison scores don’t take such discounts into account, these discounts would make those stores’ prices more competitive with the big chains than our Ratings Tables indicate.

 For large projects that require a lot of equipment and materials, you might get a 10 to 20 percent contractor’s discount from an independent store—but not from the big chains—simply by requesting it.
 Some stores offer discounts to homeowners who plan to spend over $500—and in some cases even less—over a couple of weeks.
 Our price comparison scores don’t reflect such discounts.